jon-ruckwood/hal-feed-server/README.md

     archivedFileCount: 5
 ```

-This is a [Dropwizard](http://dropwizard.codahale.com/) configuration file - further configuration options available for database, http and logging.
+This is a [Dropwizard](http://dropwizard.codahale.com/) configuration file - refer for further configuration options available for "database", "http" and "logging".

 # Database schema creation/ modification

-Patches for the database schema are sync'd automatically during server startup.
+Patches for the database schema are sync'd automatically during server startup using [Flyway](http://flywaydb.org/).

 # Running server